XIAZY/BiliBite/README.md

 # BiliBite
-The most elegant Bilibili client in the west hemisphere
+The most elegant Bilibili client in the west hemisphere, and the ONLY Bilibili client on Apple TV.

 # Overview
 Under construction